pepelsbey/pepelsbey.dev/src/pages/about.md

   photo: /images/photo.png
   alt: Black and white portrait on a colored background.
   who: I’m Vadim Makeev, frontend developer based in Berlin
-  what: I started my career back in 2004 as a frontend developer, then switched to developer advocacy, public speaking, got involved in community, conferences, meetups, open-source, education, then learned how to do podcasts and video.
+  what: I started my career back in 2004 as a frontend developer, then switched to developer advocacy and public speaking, got involved in community, conferences, meetups, open-source, education, then learned how to make podcasts and video.
 But on every step of the way it has always been about the Web.

 # Skills